appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 You shouldn't edit the buckets manually except the `appcircle-local-resource-temp` one.
 :::

-If you see that temporary bucket is too large like more than 10GB, files 7 days or older can be cleaned with the following method:
+If you see that the temporary bucket is too large, like more than 10 GB, files 7 days old or older can be cleaned with the following method:

 - Create the MinIO cleanup file.